Jasonium/DataCleaningProject/Codebook.md

 *  TimeGravityAccelerometerStandardDevZ
   - Standard deviation of time of gravity acceleration signals obtained from accelerometer in the Z direction
 *  TimeBodyAccelerometerJerkMeanX
-  - Mean of time of body acceleration signals of body linear acceleration obtained from accelerometer in the X direction
+  - Mean of time of body linear acceleration obtained from accelerometer in the X direction
 *  TimeBodyAccelerometerJerkMeanY
-  - Mean of time of body acceleration signals of body linear acceleration obtained from accelerometer in the Y direction
+  - Mean of time of body linear acceleration obtained from accelerometer in the Y direction
 *  TimeBodyAccelerometerJerkMeanZ
-  - Mean of time of body acceleration signals of body linear acceleration obtained from accelerometer in the Z direction
+  - Mean of time of body linear acceleration obtained from accelerometer in the Z direction
 *  TimeBodyAccelerometerJerkStandardDevX
-  - Standard deviation of time of body acceleration signals of body linear acceleration obtained from accelerometer in the X direction
+  - Standard deviation of time of body linear acceleration obtained from accelerometer in the X direction
 *  TimeBodyAccelerometerJerkStandardDevY
-  - Standard deviation of time of body acceleration signals of body linear acceleration obtained from accelerometer in the Y direction
+  - Standard deviation of time of body linear acceleration obtained from accelerometer in the Y direction
 *  TimeBodyAccelerometerJerkStandardDevZ
-  - Standard deviation of time of body acceleration signals of body linear acceleration obtained from accelerometer in the Z direction
+  - Standard deviation of time of body linear acceleration obtained from accelerometer in the Z direction
 *  TimeBodyGyroscopeMeanX
   - Mean of time of body acceleration signals obtained from gyroscope in the X direction
 *  TimeBodyGyroscopeMeanY